GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-09-16-how-to-create-an-optimizely-addon-part-3.md

 ## Summary

-- Build your package for .NET 6 for maximum compatability
+- Build your package for .NET 6 for maximum compatibility
-  - Build your package for both .NET 6 & 8 if you have compatability issues between both frameworks.
+  - Build your package for both .NET 6 & 8 if you have compatibility issues between both frameworks.
 - Use a Razor Class Library so you can package your UI and C# code together.
 - Think very carefully about which license you will use for your package.
 - Use a build targets file to put files into specific folders within a consuming application.